 Best Practices for Curators

-This page contains best practices for the Curators of Discuss Data.
+This section contains best practices for the Curators of Discuss Data.

 Curators: The "editors" of Discuss Data

 Curators function as the “editors” of Discuss Data.
-They organise the discussion process for Published Data Collections, manage the community’s communication (answer questions and requests, connect people with the resources they need, deal with legal issues that might occur), pursue community outreach (acquire new users, Discussants and Curators; encourage/start conversations, etc.), and ensure the rules of Discuss Data laid down in the Discuss Data Policy are respected.
+They conduct the technical review of submitted Data Collections, organise the discussion process for Published Data Collections, manage the community’s communication (answer questions and requests, connect people with the resources they need, deal with legal issues that might occur), pursue community outreach (acquire new Users, Discussants and Curators; encourage/start conversations, etc.), and ensure the rules of Discuss Data are respected.

 In the early stages of the project, members of the Discuss Data team in Bremen will fulfil this role.
-Over the course of the project verified, experienced active users of Discuss Data are gradually integrated into the editorial process.
+Over the course of the project, experienced active users of Discuss Data are gradually integrated into the curation process.
 These Users will be tutored by existing Curators in order to eventually take over the responsibility of a Curator independently.
 The long-term goal of the project is to establish a community-driven and organised online platform.

-The following collection of best practices gives an overview about the main procedures and the workflow for Curators.
+The following collection of best practices gives an overview about the main responsibilities and the workflow for Curators.

 Checklist for technical review

-The technical review of data collections pending for publication is among the core duties of curators.
-The following checklist might be helpful in assessing whether the respective data collection is qualified to be published on Discuss Data - or whether it needs amendments:
+The technical review of submitted Data Collections pending for publication is among the core duties of the Curators.
+The following checklist might be helpful in assessing whether the respective Data Collection is qualified to be published on Discuss Data - or whether it needs improvements, before it can be accepted for publication.

 Legal issues